 With the sun starting to get set, we continue down the Access Trail, which offer more nice views to the south and west.

-It’s only towards the end of the track that it descends back into taller forest, leaving just some filtered views of the water until we reach Station Beach again.
+It’s only towards the end of the Barrenjoey Lighthouse Walk Access Trail that it descends back into taller forest, leaving just some filtered views of the water until we reach Station Beach again.

-It’s not exactly a challenging walk – but an enjoyable loop which I haven’t done for many years.
+The Barrenjoey Lighthouse Walk is not exactly a challenging bushwalk – but it’s an enjoyable loop which I haven’t done for many years.
 There’s not much evidence left of the 2013 fires, when 80 firefighters and three helicopters managed to contain a fire that swept across the Barrenjoey Headland and threatened the lighthouse.
 While I normally avoid service trails, both the Smugglers Track and the Access Trail offer slightly different perspectives, and it’s worth doing a loop using both tracks.

-0.0km End of Palm Beach carpark (walka along Station Beach) 0.4km Start of walking tracks up to Barrenjoey Head 0.5km Turn onto Smugglers Track 0.9km Barrenjoey Lighthouse 1.5km Eastern end of Barrenjoey Head 1.9km Start of Access Trail 2.6km Bottom of Access Trail 3.0km Back to Palm Beach carpark
+0.0km End of Palm Beach carpark (walk along Station Beach) 0.4km Start of Barrenjoey Lighthouse Walk up to Barrenjoey Head 0.5km Turn onto Smugglers Track 0.9km Barrenjoey Lighthouse 1.5km Eastern end of Barrenjoey Head 1.9km Start of Access Trail 2.6km Bottom of Access Trail 3.0km Back to Palm Beach carpark

 More information on the Barrenjoey Lighthouse Walk

 - NPWS – Barrenjoey Lighthouse